-What is Your Business Credit Score?
+What Is Your Business Credit Score?

 Who Are The 3 Main Business Credit Bureaus?

 The three main business credit bureaus include Experian, Equifax, and Dun & Bradstreet.
-Each has its own criteria for rating business creditworthiness.
+Each has its criteria for rating business creditworthiness.
 So don’t be surprised to score differently at each credit bureau.
 And yes, Equifax and Experian do also offer personal credit reports.
 However, they’re separate from your business credit accounts.

 Your business credit report includes similar information to your personal credit report but based on your business activities.
 And although your personal credit can impact your business credit, especially when you first launch a business, they aren’t the same account.